 A student must declare a major upon entering IAIA.
 A major at IAIA is an intensive program of study which needs to be carefully planned under the supervision and guidance of an academic advisor in that major.
 Careful planning and coordination with an advisor assists students in completing their degrees in a timely manner, i.e. four semesters for an Associate Degree or within eight semesters for a Bachelors Degree.
 Students are required to work closely with their advisors to plan their major area of study.
 Students must have their advisors signature in order to register for their courses each semester.
-If a student is unsure of his/her major area of Major below).
+If a student is unsure of his/her major area of interest, s/he may change his/her major (see Change of Major below). .